chalatz/tours/pages/info/reviews-comments-content.md

     home we will write about you in trip advisor.
 Thanks, Irwan & Ing (Sept 17th) Butte, Montana US\n\nNicholas thanks to you.
 We really appreciated our tour with Mike, a real gentleman and really professional.
 We enjoyed Rhodes a lot.
 Very nice island!
 Have a very nice day!
-Nicole B.  (Sept 15th) Nicole B. Manitoba, Winnipeg Canada\n\nThanks Nicholas.
+Nicole B.  (Sept 15th) Manitoba, Winnipeg Canada\n\nThanks Nicholas.
 It was a lovely day touring Rhodes with Stergio and we enjoyed all that we saw and learned.
 It’s a special place.
 The service you offered, from the earliest email to this follow-up has been wonderful.
 Many thanks to you and your team.
     Kelly and Darren (Sept 14th) Alberta, Edmonton\n\nHi Nicholas!
 Thank you and Mike for everything.
 My mom, sister and I had the best time with Mike on our tour (he is a wonderful, personable driver).
 And you were excellent as well coming to the port to meet us and following up to make sure we had a great time.
 I just left a 5-star review on Trip Advisor.
 Thanks again for helping make our first visit to Rhodes/Lindos so special!
 Allyson U. (Sept 13th) Brisbane, Queensland\n\nDear Nicolas, we had a great time at the tour made by your brother Michael.
 Michael is a very kind and warm person, with wide knowledge in various and different kind of subjects.
 He made our time pleasant and coordinate willingly and happily to our wills.
 The tour took place according with the understandings between us and met all our expectations.
 We will gladly note our recommendation in TripAdvisor.
     Wish you all the best.
 Chana and Ami B (Sept 11th) Israel\n\nAndrew was great.
     Will leave lovely review for you when I get back to States Thanks again Alan L (Sept 10th) Los Angeles, California\n\nWe found Nicholas Private Tours online.
     What a find!
 He was extremely concerned that we get exactly what we wanted and we did.
 Manuel was a terrific guide and listened to exactly what we wanted to do.
 He was at the cruise ship as we walked off..
 What a great day!
 Randa (Sept 10th) Portland, Victoria Canada\n\nDear Nicholas, We are very appreciate for your kindly guidance during our Rhodes tour in this time.
 We were able to make a lot of good memories with full of your support.
 Thanks, Ikuya and Nobuko (Sept 9th)